bSI-InfraRoom/IFC-infra-unit-test/Georeferencing-Tin-12d-1/readme.md

 IFC 4x3 RC2
 This scenario has a tin (only 1.5K triangles) with just one colour for all the triangles.
-The coordinates are in Easting, Northing and AHD for the map projection MGA94 Zone 56.
+The coordinates are in Easting, Northing and AHD for the map projection MGA2020 Zone 56.
 The Horizontal and Vertical datums are specified in `IfcProjectedCRS`.

-The ifc file was written by 12d Model.
+The IFC file was written by 12d Model.

 ### Prerequisites